yshah33/yshah33/README.md

 **Software Engineer at AbbVie** | **CS @ UIC Alumni**

 I specialize in developing scalable and efficient software solutions, with a strong focus on automation and system integration.
-I am

 ### 🚀 What I’m Currently Working On